nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/additional-services/binary-metadata.md

     ```java
     /**
          * Write given metadata into given blob.
-Since 7.3 ignorePrefix is added.
+Since Nuxeo 7.3 ignorePrefix is added.
          *
          * @param blob Blob to write.
          * @param metadata Metadata to inject.
     	 * @param ignorePrefix
-    	 * @return the updated blob, or {@code null} if there was an error (since 7.4)
+         * @return the updated blob, or {@code null} if there was an error (since Nuxeo 7.4)
          */
         public Blob writeMetadata(Blob blob, Map<String, Object> metadata, boolean ignorePrefix);
         /**
          * Read from a given blob given metadata map.
-Since 7.3 ignorePrefix is added.
+Since Nuxeo 7.3 ignorePrefix is added.
          *
          * @param blob Blob to read.
          * @param metadata Metadata to extract.